zaari/nmea-parser/README.md

 ## Roadmap

 Until version 1.0 refactoring and renaming of crate's code elements is likely to happen.
-The following table shows the plan to include different sentences in the crate.
+The following table outlines the high-level changes that are going to be inclided in the future version.
 Prioritisation is based on estimated significance and implementation effort of each item.

 |Version |Category    |Content                                                |
 |--------|------------|-------------------------------------------------------|